18 traditional Dutch foods to eat in the Netherlands

 Xyuandbeyond is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 You can read my privacy policy here.

-18 traditional Dutch foods to eat in the Netherlands
+What are some of the most popular traditional Dutch foods to try in the Netherlands?

 Everybody studied the Dutch East India Company in history.
 It traded with India and countries in Indonesia bringing back a world of new spices and herbs to Holland.
 This was also when the Dutch began their lifelong love affair with hot pastes like Sambal Olek and Indonesian Rice Tables. by virtue of the Dutch East India Company, Dutch food culture changed dramatically.